3 retirement income options to be aware of

 There’s no firm answer to that question.
 But most retirees will need retirement income to last about 2 decades, and financial needs will change over time.
 Financial planning isn’t a set-and-forget exercise.
 It’s more like getting your car serviced – regular maintenance is part of keeping it reliable.

 'Knowing that there are options available to suit your individual needs can help reduce worry and uncertainty in retirement.
-We have seminars to help you manage your changing retirement needs over time.
-And the right account will put you in control of your finances and on the path to an enjoyable retirement,' says Aracas.
+We have seminars to help you understand retirement income options.' says Aracas.

 READ MORE: WHAT IS THE ASSETS TEST FOR THE GOVERNMENT AGE PENSION?